SoftwareBrothers/sb-starter-react-native/README.md

       `react-native-rename "AppName" -b com.example.app`

-      See [readme of react-native-rename](https://github.com/junedomingo/react-native-rename) for more details
+      See [readme of react-native-rename](https://github.com/junedomingo/react-native-rename) for more details.
+      Perform a project search and make sure `ReactNativeStarterKit` is replaced with `AppName` of your choice.
 1. Install npm dependencies

       `npm install`